Photos to Inspire Your Machu Picchu Trip

 I JUST found this photo, hidden amongst thousands of photos!
 The way the sun is barely coming through the clouds to illuminate the ruins & Huaynu Picchu is breathtaking.

-The only hotel that’s located directly next to Machu Picchu (up a steep, steep hill!) is the beyond-luxurious Belmond Sanctuary Lodge.
+In case you were wondering: the only hotel that’s located directly next to Machu Picchu is the luxurious Belmond Sanctuary Lodge.

 Photos of the Grand Entrance…